-Whether you’re an established non-profit or just starting out, it’s incredibly important to keep an eye on any and all vulnerabilities.
+Whether your non-profit is established or just starting out, it’s incredibly important to keep an eye on any and all vulnerabilities.
 When you are aware of the vulnerabilities within your company, you can stay ahead of any future problems.
 Being business-aware can only lead to growth and security.
 It’s not fun or easy fixing problem after problem, but it is necessary if you want your non-profit to thrive.
-Not every non-profit is the same, but each one shares these nine vulnerabilities.
+Not every non-profit is the same, but each one share many of the same vulnerabilities.
+So lets dive into identifying the vulnerabilities within your non-profit!

 Vulnerability One: Yourself

-Let’s face it: our biggest enemy is almost always ourselves.
+Let’s face it: The biggest vulnerbility to your non-profit is yourself.
+Our biggest enemy is almost always ourselves.
 There is likely something within your own company’s practices that you can’t stand.
 For example, using Microsoft Word over Google Docs.
 Your team prefers to use Google Docs, but you avoid it like the plague because you haven’t used it before.
 It wouldn’t be hard to learn the process, but you simply can’t do it right now because you have other pressing matters.
 By setting some time aside and using Google Docs, you could streamline sharing documents and processes with your team.
 This applies to all aspects of your business.
 While your time is precious, you want to make sure you’re also setting aside time to improve your interactions with your team members.

 Vulnerability Two: Your Board